 Abortion was well-known in Biblical times and the Old Testament is filled with detailed descriptions as to what behavior was acceptable, and what was not.
 Clothes of different materials were not to be worn, hair was to be cut in certain ways, and shellfish were abominations.
 The absence of discussions of abortion as wrong, when tattoos were identified as wrong, is powerful evidence it was not rejected as wrong at the time.
 The large bulk of passages relevant to the abortion issue indicate full humanness arrives only with the first breath, a position with long roots in Judaism as well as Christianity.

 That condemning abortion is given greater emphasis than condemning behavior explicitly denounced in scripture, such as selfishness with wealth or not turning the other cheek, is a sign of something deeply pathological about much American Christianity.
 But that’s another article.

 III: Abortion and the issue of pre-existing spirits seeking birth

-Selective use of the Bible does not constitute the only, or even the most powerful, criticisms of abortion.
-Within a broadly spiritual perspective another is worthy of serious examination.
+Selective use of the Bible does not constitute the only, or even the most powerful, criticisms of abortion from within a broadly spiritual perspective.
+Another is worthy of serious examination.

 Does abortion murder spirits?